chili-publish/grafx-documentation/docs/GraFx_Studio/stylekitpanel.md

 ## Swatch

 A swatch is a color saved inside a Stylekit.
-You can reuse the swatch (predefined color) in Paragraph- en character styles.
+You can reuse the swatch (predefined color) in paragraph- en character styles.

 ![appscreen](https://chilipublishdocs.imgix.net/GraFx_studio/stylekit/swatch1.png)

-You can define a color, give it a name and save the named color to be used later in a style.
+Define a color, give it a name and save the named color to be used later in a style.

 ![appscreen](https://chilipublishdocs.imgix.net/GraFx_studio/stylekit/swatch2.png)

 ## Fonts

-"In metal typesetting, a font is a particular size, weight and style of a typeface.
-Each font is a matched set of type, with a piece (a "sort") for each glyph.
-A typeface consists of a range of such fonts that shared an overall design."

-Source "Wikipedia"

 ### Adding Fonts